 - Poached peaches and apricots in a spiced lemon & thyme syrup via Tin and Thyme

 - Tarte tatin apricot style with lemon caramel via A Baking Journey

 - Vanilla apricot jam via Tin and Thyme

 Show Me Your Apricot Frangipane Tart

 Thanks for visiting Tin and Thyme.
-If you make this apricot frangipane tart, I’d love to hear about it in the comments below or via social media.
+If you make this apricot frangipane tart, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

 If you’d like more tart, pie and pastry recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.